section name header

 Evidence summaries

-Risk of Ischaemic Stroke in People with Migraine
+Risk of Ischaemic Stroke in People with Migraine with Aura

 A systematic review and meta-analysis 1 included 14 studies (11 case-control studies and 3 cohort studies).
 The risk of stroke was increased in people with migraine (relative risk 2.16, 95% confidence interval 1.89 to 2.48).
 This increase was consistent in people who had migraine with aura (RR 2.27, 95% CI 1.61 to 3.19) and migraine without aura (RR 1.83, 95% CI 1.06 to 3.15), as well as in those taking combined oral contraceptives (COC) (RR 8.72, 95% CI 5.05 to 15.05).
+The type of migraine was not classified.

 In another meta-analysis 2 (25 trials) migraine as a risk factor of stroke was assessed.
-The demonstrated risk ratios were for migraine as a whole 1.73 (95% CI 1.31 to 2.29), for migraine with aura RR 2.16 (95% CI 1.53 to 3.03), and not statistically significant for patients without aura RR 1.23 (95% CI 0.90 to 1.69).
-Females were found to be at the highest risk (RR 2.08; 95% CI 1.13 to 3.84), females on oral contraceptives (RR 7.02; 95% CI 1.51 to 32.68), and in particular, if associated to the smoking habit (RR 9.03; 95% CI 4.22 to 19.34).
+Risk ratio was increased for migraine with aura, RR 2.16, 95% CI 1.53 to 3.03, but was not increased for patients without aura.
+Females were found to be at higher risk (RR 2.08; 95% CI 1.13 to 3.84), risk was increased with oral contraceptives (RR 7.02; 95% CI 1.51 to 32.68), and in particular, if associated to the smoking habit (RR 9.03; 95% CI 4.22 to 19.34).

 A third meta-analysis 3 included 21 studies (13 case-control studies and 8 cohort studies) with a total of 622 381 patients.
-A total adjusted odds ratio of stroke in migraineurs was 2.04 (95% CI 1.72 to 2.76), for migraine with aura 2.25 (95% CI 1.53 to 3.33), migraine without aura 1.24 (95% CI 0.86 to 2.43) compared with non-migraineurs.
+Compared with non-migraineurs, the odds ratio of stroke for migraine with aura was 2.25 (95% CI 1.53 to 3.33), in migraine without aura there was a nonsignificant trend only (OR 1.24, 95% CI 0.86 to 2.43).
 OR for the female gender was 2.43 (CI 95% 1.80 to 3.27).

 References